 When students comprehend the Health inquiry model, they clarify their understanding of the characteristics or features in relation to health-related topics and issues in a range of contexts.
-When students use health approaches and frameworks, they apply their knowledge and understanding for specific purposes.
+When students use the Health inquiry model, they apply their knowledge and understanding for specific purposes.